TRIQS/triqs/doc/reference/python/green/block.rst

 shelve / pickle
 ---------------

-Green's functions are `pickable`, i.e. they support the standard python serialization techniques.
+Green's functions are `picklable`, i.e. they support the standard python serialization techniques.

 * It can be used with the `shelve <http://docs.python.org/library/shelve.html>`_ and `pickle <http://docs.python.org/library/pickle.html>`_  module::